glennhenry/cs-notes/docs/compilers/05-semantic-analysis/semantic-analysis.md

 The AST contains only the necessary information for code generation.
 It doesn't include explicit grammatical information or unnecessary tokens like parentheses.
 The tree structure is arranged in such a way that it preserves the same without these.

 In the compilation process, the AST is used to keep track of syntactical information.
 It is a data structure used by the compiler to generate code later on.
 Sometimes, it is transformed into an intermediate representation first, then into real machine code.
-The AST is frequently represented as [tree](/data-structures-and-algorithms/tree) or [graph](/data-structures-and-algorithms/graph) structure.
+The AST is frequently represented as linked structure, such as [linked list](/data-structures-and-algorithms/linked-list), [tree](/data-structures-and-algorithms/tree), or [graph](/data-structures-and-algorithms/graph) structure.

 #### AST Representation in Code